Brent-S/Quantum-Wolves/README.md

 A java implementation of the game 'Quantum Werewolves".

-Does it centre the windows for anyone?
-Mine doesn't at all, but I don't know if it's an issue with OpenJDK and dual monitors...
+I don't know if there is any point in having a jar uploaded, but I thought it would make it easier for windows-y peeps to run without much effort.

-Also, I don't know if there is any point in having a jar uploaded, but I thought it would make it easier for windows-y peeps to run without much effort.
+I managed to break it (eliminating all possible gamestates) but I don't know how, and can't reproduce it...
+If anyone has any wise ideas, let me know.